atulsarkar1/JavaScript/README.md

 };

 /**
- * Adds a screenshot to the Excel file for the given scenario and step.
+ * Adds a screenshot path to the Excel file for the given scenario and step.
  * @param scenarioName Name of the scenario.
  * @param stepName Name of the step.
  * @param screenshotPath Path to the screenshot file.